omnikron/football/README.md

-Currently this is just for me and Paul and we're baked right into the code.
+Football scores tracker for one-on-one between me, nikola and paul.